Furkat Tursunow

 Furkat Tursunov (Furkat Tursunow; born 5 February 1991) is a Turkmen footballer who plays for Turkmen club Altyn Asyr.
 He was part of the Turkmenistan national team from 2012.

 Club career

 He began his professional career in 2011 in FC Lebap.
 From 2013 play for FC HTTU.

 International career

-Tursunow made his senior national team debut on 24 October 2012, in an 2012 VFF Cup match against Vietnam.
+Tursunow made his senior national team debut on 24 October 2012, in a 2012 VFF Cup match against Vietnam.

 He played for Turkmenistan youth team in 5 matches at Commonwealth of Independent States Cup 2013., scored 1 goal to Estonia.